pkoehlers/maploader/README.md

 In case of issues, backup archives for each map are available in `/data/maploader`.

-The default map name is "main".
+The default map name is main.

 After map change, Valetudo restarts and may temporarily show an empty or the old map.
 This process can be sped up by starting the cleaning (and stopping it immediately).